GDPR Compliance

 LinkedIn: https://in.linkedin.com/in/balu0103

-What is GDPR Compliance
+GDPR Compliance in 2025

 Before hiring a GDPR Consultant or considering to outsource GDPR compliance, GDPR training or GDPR audit, you need to understand why GDPR compliance is important to your organization.

-Hiring a GDPR Consultant - what you need to know
+Hiring a GDPR Consultant - what you need to know?

 What is PII - Personally Identifiable Information